Mount Kenya National Park

 Mau Mau soldiers used it as a military base from 1953 to 1959.
 Later the British soldiers discovered the location and tried to bomb the caves.
 After the bombing, the Mau Mau decided to shift to another location.

-To most travelers particularly adventurers, the main reason for a trip to Mount Kenya National Park is Mount climbing.
+To most travelers particularly adventurers, the main reason for a trip to Mount Kenya National Park is Mountain climbing.
 There are about seven routes that lead to the top of the Mountain.

 Of all routes, Naro Moru is the easiest and takes about four days.
 Other routes used are Sirimon and Chogoria and the summit circuit path.

-At 4.895m, Point Lenana is the third peak in the Park and is easily accessed for all trekkers.
+At 4.895m, Point Lenana is the third peak in the Park and all trekkers can easily access it.
 The adventure lasts for about a week and the best time for the trekking adventures is from late August to September and mid-January to February (dry season).

-If Mountain climbing doesn’t appeal, Mountain Kenya National Park is also famous for game viewing.
+For people who enjoy game viewing, Mountain Kenya National Park is also famous for that wonderful activity.
 Wildlife addicts are delighted by incredible sights of abundant wild animals such as elephants, buffaloes, lions, leopards, serval cats, Cape buffalo, suni, side-striped jackal, eland, duiker, olive baboon, black and white colobus monkey, and Sykes monkey, lion, leopard, elephant, East African wild dog and more.